johnzeringue/blog/content/post/graalvm-gradle-docker.md

 ---
-title: "Small Static Java Web Servers with GraalVM and Gradle"
+title: "Java Web Server in a 20 MB Docker Image"
 date: 2018-06-04T20:11:50-04:00
 ---

-[GraalVM][] is a new virtual machine from Oracle that supports several popular programming languages including JavaScript, Python, Ruby, and Java.
-One exciting feature of GraalVM is the ability to create native binaries from JVM binaries.
+[GraalVM][] is a new virtual machine from Oracle with a lot of cool features.
+One of the most exciting is the ability to create native Java binaries.
-These native binaries promise improved size, speed, startup time, and operational overhead compared to the typical Java runtime.
+These native binaries promise improved speed, size, startup time, and operational overhead compared to a typical JVM runtime.

-In this blog post, I show how to create a native binary for a basic web server written using [Spark][], a popular Java microframework.
+In this blog post, I show how to create a tiny Docker image with a simple web server by using native Java binaries.
 At the end, we'll have a nicely scripted build that you *might* consider using for serious projects.

 After installing Gradle on your own, create a new directory, navigate to it from the command line, and run `gradle init --type java-application`, which will generate a project skeleton suitable for this example.
-Now you should be able to run `./gradlew run` and get a nice greeting back.
+Now you can run the application with `./gradlew run` and get a nice greeting back.

-Next we'll flesh out the web application.
-First, we'll need to add Spark to our project dependencies.
+Next, we'll flesh out the web server.
+I chose [Spark][], so we need to add it to our project dependencies.
 Edit the dependencies block in your `build.gradle` file to look like this:
     {{< highlight groovy >}}